Children’s Dentist – Chaska, MN

-What To Expect At Your Child’s First Checkup
+What to Expect at Your Child’s First Dental Checkup

 Your child's independent checkup at age three will involve a tooth-by-tooth inspection and a periodontal (gum) exam.
 The dentist will check for proper development as well as tooth decay and other areas of concern.
 This is also your opportunity to ask any questions you may have regarding your child’s dental health.

 Some questions to ask during this visit include:

 - How often should I clean my child’s teeth?

 - What toothpaste should they use?
 And what about floss?

 - Could my child benefit from extra fluoride exposure?